On the Onsager-Machlup functional for the Brownian motion on the Heisenberg group: Introduction

-Note that the problem of finding an Onsager-Machlup functional can be considered for different types of stochastic processes, or smoothness of the curve $\phi$, and finally for different tubes around the trajectories.
-The latter refers to the distance we use on the path space to describe these tubes.

-The case of a diffusion process with an elliptic infinitesimal generator is the subject of \cite{Capitaine2000, FujitaKotani1982, HaraTakahashiArxiv2016, HaraTakahashi1996, TakahashiWatanabe1980}, which we will describe briefly.
-Suppose $X_{t}$ is an $\mathbb{R}^{m}$-valued elliptic diffusion which is a solution to a stochastic differential equation.
-We can endow $\mathbb{R}^{m}$ with a Riemannian metric using the diffusion coefficient for $X_t$.
-Then $X_t$ can be thought of as a manifold-valued process, and one can apply techniques from Riemannian geometry and geometric analysis.

-Different norms on the path space and less regular curves have been considered as well, though still in the elliptic setting.
-We refer to \cite{SheppZeitouni1993} for the case of curves which are not necessarily $C^2$, and to \cite{LyonsZeitouni1999, Zeitouni1989a}, where convex norms and $L^p$-norms are considered.
-We are not be able to refer to all the vast literature on the subject, but we mention some results which are more relevant to the techniques we use in this paper.
+One can consider \eqref{eqn.goal} for different classes of stochastic processes, or smoothness of the curve $\varphi$, and finally for tubes around the trajectories defined by different norms.
+Various norms on the path space and less regular curves have been considered as well, but not in a hypoelliptic setting.
+The literature on the subject is vast, and here we mention only the ones most relevant to the techniques we use in this paper.
+We refer to \cite{Zeitouni1989a} for the case of curves which are not necessarily~$C^2$, and to \cite{LyonsZeitouni1999, SheppZeitouni1993}, where $L^p$ and convex norms are considered.
+The case of a diffusion process on a Riemannian manifold with an elliptic infinitesimal generator is the subject of \cite{Capitaine2000, FujitaKotani1982, HaraTakahashiArxiv2016, HaraTakahashi1996, TakahashiWatanabe1980}.
+One of the main tools in these results is Girsanov's theorem which is well illustrated by the exposition in \cite{DurrBach1978}.
+This allows a comparison to a diffusion with constant coefficients which is not applicable in our setting.

-In the current paper we are interested in finding the Onsager-Machlup functional if the assumption on the generator being elliptic is relaxed.
-This has not been addressed so far.
-A natural setting is to consider diffusions whose generator is a hypoelliptic operator.
-If H\"{o}rmander's condition is satisfied and in addition it induces a sub-Riemannian structure, one can try to use recent geometric techniques such as generalized curvature-dimension inequalities.
-We are not relying on these geometric methods in our work, though Cameron-Martin type results in \cite{BaudoinGordinaMelcher2013, BaudoinFengGordina2019} might be useful in the future.